 Birmingham Area Information

-Because of its rapid growth in the late 19th and early 20th centuries, Birmingham has an international flavor and ethnic diversity that are unusual in the South.
-This diversity has been enhanced in the last two decades by the phenomenal growth of UAB, which is now the area's largest employer.
-The population of the metropolitan area is now almost a million people, making Birmingham large enough to be cosmopolitan, yet small enough to navigate easily.
+Because of Birmingham’s rapid growth in the late 19th and early 20th centuries, the city has an international flavor and diversity unusual in the South.
+This diversity has been enhanced in recent decades by the phenomenal growth of UAB, which is now the state’s largest employer.
+The population of the metropolitan area is more than 1,130,000 people, making Birmingham large enough to be cosmopolitan, yet small enough to retain its Southern charm.

 Birmingham Regional Chamber of Commerce